Holly Lodge High School: Academic performance

 In 2009, 27% of students gained five GCSEs at grades A* – C including English and mathematics.
 This was, however, a 12% improvement on 2008 results.
-The science specialism is working exceptionally well with 65% of the students gaining grades A* to C. This is above the national average.
-This was acknowledged by Ofsted in June 2010.

-The school has gone from strength to strength, in the summer examinations in 2010; 39% of the students gained five A*-C grades including English and mathematics.
+In the summer examinations in 2010, 39% of the students gained five A*-C grades including English and mathematics.
 This rose again in 2011; to 50% gaining 5x A*-C grades including English and mathematics.

-The school went through another Ofsted inspection in May 2013.
-The leadership of Ahson Mohammed was having an impact as each category was judged as 'good' with exemplary practice in developing literacy.
+The school had another Ofsted inspection in May 2013.
+Each category was judged as 'good' with exemplary practice in developing literacy.
 The school has therefore moved from National Challenge to a good school in four years.